humberto-aguiar/Insiders-Fidelity-Clustering/README.md

 - Generate "Business Levers" for each cluster if possible.
 - Find insights about customers' spending habits

+### Sidenote:
+If you would like to view my source code, for the data analysis and machine learning medeling I recommend following the notebook of the last cycle [notebook 11](https://github.com/humberto-aguiar/Insiders-Loyalty-Program/blob/main/notebooks/c11-fixing-clustering.ipynb).

+Moreover, to view the deploy in AWS cloud part the lastest CRISP cycle notebook is the [notebook 17](https://github.com/humberto-aguiar/Insiders-Loyalty-Program/blob/main/notebooks/c17-deploy-v1.ipynb)

 # 2. Business Assumptions.
 - There are customers with similar spending habits and customers can therefore be segmented.
 - Customers' spending can be influenced to some extent by the levers defined.